DaFrankort/lenny-dnd-bot/readme.md

 ### Discord utilities

 - `plansession <in_weeks> [poll_duration]` - Quickly generates a poll where players can vote for days they're available within a given week.
-- `playsound` - Allows users to play a sound effect from a file through the bot, allowing for more atmospheric roleplay!
+- `playsound` - Allows users to play a sound effect from a file through the bot, allowing for more atmospheric role-play!

 #### User Colors
 Commands that signify user-actions are highlighted with colors that are unique per user.
 This makes it easy to discern different user's actions.